Man behind Netflix’s ‘A California Christmas’ is back in Petaluma filming another movie

 Ali Afshar, the producer and star of the 2020 Netflix hit “A California Christmas,” is currently filming his latest movie in Petaluma, the Argus-Courier reported Tuesday.

-Camera equipment and snack tables can be spotted around town on random sidewalks and parking lots as the Petaluma filmmaker works on the new movie.
+Camera equipment and snack tables can be spotted around the city on random sidewalks and parking lots as the Petaluma filmmaker works on the new movie.

 Afshar is withholding most details for now, but he did tell the Argus-Courier that the movie will be set at Christmastime.